-The 2018/19 budget planned to be spent on programmes in the year has not been fully spent as these programmes are still in progress and therefore, the budgets are required for commitments to complete the programmes outlines in the Council's Capital Programme.
-An analysis of non-current assets and funding of the capital expenditure is shown in notes 13-16 and 36.
+The 2019/20 budget planned to be spent on programmes in the year has not been fully spent as these programmes are still in progress and therefore, the budgets are required for commitments to complete the programmes outlines in the Council's Capital Programme.
+An analysis of non-current assets and funding of the capital expenditure is shown in notes 13-16, 20 and 34.
 Currently South Holland does not borrow externally to finance its capital programme, however the available capital funding is reducing year-by-year and borrowing may be undertaken in future if the business case for a project supports it.

-Based on the current budgeted projections, South Holland will be borrowing from internal balances by the end of the medium term financial plan, so available capital for future projects is limited unless it is relevant to use revenue funding, additional capital receipts are generated or the business case supports borrowing.
+Based on the current budgeted projections, South Holland will be borrowing from internal balances by the end of the medium term financial plan, so available capital for future projects is limited unless it is relevant to use revenue funding, additional capital receipts are generated, or the business case supports borrowing.
+The Capital Programme and its access to financing will be rigorously reviewed as a result of the Coronavirus Pandemic and its impact on the Council's Medium Term Financial Strategy.